Zebroids demonstrate how horses, donkeys, and zebras belong to a single created kind.

 Reproduction: single foals are born after 12-month gestations

-Each zebra species and subspecies have different striping patterns.
-Each individual zebra also has its own striping pattern.
-Recent studies show zebra stripes are not used for confusing predators as once believed, but actually for warding off insects as well as the African heat.
+Every zebra and zebroid has a unique striping pattern.
+Recent studies show zebra stripes are not used for confusing predators as once believed but actually for warding off insects as well as the African heat.

 Are zebras black with white stripes or white with black stripes?
 It depends on how you look at it!
 While most zebras appear to have a white base coat with black striping, their skin is actually solid black.
 Additionally, all their hair grows from follicles containing pigment-generating cells, and in their white hair, those cells are just deactivated.

-Zebras have excellent hearing and night vision and can see as well as owls in the dark.
-They can run up to 35 mph, and foals can walk 20 minutes after birth and gallop within an hour!
+Zebras and zebroids have excellent hearing and night vision and can see as well as owls in the dark.
+They can run up to 35 mph (56.3 km/h), and foals can walk 20 minutes after birth and gallop within an hour!